 This session is sponsored by Red Hat.

 Vincent Batts is a software engineer working on all things container architecture in Red Hat’s Office of Technology.
 He is involved in the Open Containers Initiative as a maintainer, serves on the technical board, and is a maintainer on the appc/spec.
 A mindful polyglot, Vincent has spent the last 15 years participating in the Linux and open source community.
 He is an ongoing member on Slackware Linux’s core team, a past maintainer on the Docker project, and the Go compiler for Fedora and Red Hat.

-Ryan Jarvinen is a Developer Advocate in Red Hat’s OpenShift team, where he focuses on improving developer experience in the Kubernetes / container community.
-He is passionate about open source, open standards, open government, and digital rights.
+Ryan Jarvinen is a developer advocate on Red Hat’s OpenShift team, where he focuses on improving developer experience in the Kubernetes/container community.
+He’s passionate about open source, open standards, open government, and digital rights.
 Ryan lives in Sacramento, California.
 You can reach him as ryanj on Twitter, GitHub, and IRC.

 Comments on this page are now closed.

 ©2016, O'Reilly Media, Inc. • (800) 889-8969 or (707) 827-7019 • Monday-Friday 7:30am-5pm PT • All trademarks and registered trademarks appearing on oreilly.com are the property of their respective owners. • firstname.lastname@example.org